This post may contain affiliate links. See my privacy policy for details.

 How to make Strawberry Compote (Strawberry Sauce)

 Compote is basically a quick jam that doesn’t need to be cooked as long and isn’t supposed to be as thick.
 I don’t even add water to my strawberry compote during the summer peak harvest as strawberries are bursting with flavor and juice.
-You might have to add in a little water with winter strawberries, but this strawberry sauce was perfect without.
+You might have to add in a little water with winter strawberries, but this strawberry sauce was perfect without it.

 - First, add the berries and the sugar into a heavy saucepan.